Handbook & Policies

 If your child undergoes a surgical procedure or requires adaptive medical equipment (e.g. cast, sling), then please notify the nurse.
 Recommendations and restrictions are required prior to your child returning to the program as we want to follow their doctor’s orders and ensure we are doing the best that we can for their comfort and safety.

 In the unlikely event of an emergency, a qualified staff administers first aid care, calls the parent, and if necessary emergency medical personnel.
 Staff will accompany the child to the nearest hospital where emergency treatment is administered.
-The staff will remain with the child arrives.
+The staff will remain with the child until the parent arrives.
 In the event neither parent can be reached, the child's physician will be contacted.
 It is essential for parents to provide information of where they can be reached, physician name and phone number, signed emergency waivers, and updated emergency contacts and waivers.

 An accident report log is kept in the nurse’s office with detailed information on any injury to a child.
 An incident report is kept in the log, in the child's file, and a copy given to the parent within 24 hours of any injury.